Getting Started with Jekyll

 Windows

-1. Download and install Ruby+Devkit.
+- Download and install Ruby+Devkit.

-2. Run ridk install to install the Devkit and install all components.
+ridk installto install the Devkit and install all components. - To check if ruby is installed, run

 Note: If ruby is not recognized as a command, you may need to add the ruby bin directory to your PATH environment variable.

-• Open the Control Panel, click System and Security, then click System.
+ruby/bindirectory, by default it isC:\Ruby27-x64\binif you installed it in the default directory.
+Copy the path. - Open the Control Panel, click System and Security, then click System.

-• Click Advanced system settings on the left and then click Environment Variables.
+- Click Advanced system settings on the left and then click Environment Variables.

-• Under System variables, click Path, then click Edit.
+- Under System variables, click Path, then click Edit.

-• Click New and paste the path you copied earlier.
+- Click New and paste the path you copied earlier.

-• Click OK to save the change.
+- Click OK to save the change.

 Installing Jekyll

-2. Run jekyll -v to check if Jekyll is installed.
+jekyll -vto check if Jekyll is installed.

 Jekyll Structure